 Al Jazirat Al Hamra is derelict, but not off-limits.
-There are no chains or fences around it and anyone can wander the corridors of its history.
+There are no chains or fences around it, and anyone can wander the corridors of its history.

-While the future of this place remains undecided, its preservation is key in understanding how a new form of affluence and the creation of a new country quickly overturned a once flourishing trade community and nomadic tradition.
+While the future of the ghost town in Ras Al Khaimah place remains undecided, its preservation is key in understanding how a new form of affluence and the creation of a new country quickly overturned a once flourishing trade community and nomadic tradition.

-One that was just as attractive to outsiders, as the new UAE is today.
+One that was just as attractive to outsiders as the new UAE is today.

 Packages are currently one of the cheapest options and include a transfer from Dubai to your hotel.
 Prices start from just £385pp economy and £1,185pp business class including Royal Brunei flights from London Heathrow to Dubai and a five-star hotel like the Hilton Al Hamra.